Student Misconduct

 Reporting Misconduct

-For an allegation of student misconduct to be considered under these Regulations, a report must be made on the proforma which is available from the Governance Team and submitted together with all evidence that the reporting person wishes to provide in support of the allegation.
+For an allegation of student misconduct to be considered under these Regulations, a report must be made on the proforma which is available from the Legal and Compliance Team and submitted together with all evidence that the reporting person wishes to provide in support of the allegation.
 It is the reporting person’s responsibility to ensure that they provide a detailed statement of events and all evidence they wish to provide in support at the point of submitting the form.
 Failure to do so may result in the case not being taken forward.

 A report of alleged misconduct must be made within 3 months of the date of the alleged misconduct occurring.